Policies & Procedures

 A hold is not removed until the student resolves the problem which caused the issuing department to place the hold on their record.
 A department may place a financial hold if a student owes money and has not paid.
 For instance, students owing tuition and fees, funds to Housing and Food Services, or as a result of receiving financial aid.
 The hold will remain on the record until the student pays for the debt that is owed.
 A department may also place an academic hold on a student record.
 For instance, once a student has completed 105 credits at the University, the Office of the University Registrar will place a Registration hold until the student has either declared a major area of study or has requested a pre-major extension.

-Students should check Log into MyUW to verify what unit has placed the hold and use the contact information to reach out to that unit with questions.
+Students should log in and check MyUW to verify what unit has placed the hold and use the contact information to reach out to that unit with questions.
 Students will typically be presented with a phone number and/or an email address to contact.

 Registration Capacity Reached